Calcium Flakes in Swimming Pool? Causes, Clearing, and Prevention

 All these three factors are abundant in the salt cell and its environment.

-When more of the scales accumulate on the plates in the salt cell, forming calcium buildups, calcium flakes will be swept through the piping, and soon you will start seeing white flakes coming out through the return jets or water inlets and settle at the bottom of your pool near the inlet or float on top of the water.
+When more scales accumulate on the plates in the salt cell, forming calcium buildups, calcium flakes will be swept through the piping.
+Soon, you will see white flakes coming out through the return jets or water inlets, settling at the bottom of your pool near the inlet or floating on top of the water.

-Calcium and other minerals, including Phosphates, Silicates, and Sulfates, are among the causes of scales and cloudy pool water, and you need to monitor and control mineral levels in your pool regularly.
+Calcium and other minerals, including Phosphates, Silicates, and Sulfates, cause scales and cloudy pool water.
+As such, you must regularly monitor and control mineral levels in your pool.

-Due to the steady production of sodium hydroxide byproduct and the resulting high pH in the chlorine generator, the pH level in your pool water will drift up more often, which may worsen your pool situation by encouraging more calcium scales that appear as white flakes.
+Due to the steady production of sodium hydroxide byproduct and the resulting high pH in the chlorine generator, the pH level in your pool water will drift up more often, causing more calcium scales that appear as white flakes.

 That's why when using a Saltwater Chlorine Generator and a pool water heater, you must stay on top of your water chemistry by measuring and adjusting pH and TA, Calcium Hardness, and mineral levels to keep Calcium scaling at bay.